Dentsu referred to prosecutors for excessive working hours

 TOKYO, Dec.
 28, Kyodo

-The labor ministry referred advertising agency Dentsu Inc. and one of its executives to prosecutors on Wednesday on suspicion of having a 24-year-old employee work illegally long hours, resulting in her suicide.
+The labor ministry referred advertising agency Dentsu Inc. and one of its executives to prosecutors on Wednesday on suspicion of forcing a 24-year-old employee to work illegally long hours and underreport the fact, leading to her suicide.

 The decision by the Health, Labor and Welfare Ministry came unusually fast after the ministry raided the Japanese advertising giant on Nov.
 7 following the overwork-related suicide of Matsuri Takahashi, who killed herself in Tokyo on Christmas Day last year.